nickmancol/hn-hiring/README.md

 - Cities from [WorldAtlas](https://www.worldatlas.com/citypops.htm)
 - IT Roles from [The Balance](https://www.thebalance.com/list-of-information-technology-it-job-titles-2061498) with some Data Science additions

-### Why is not R included in the programming languages?
+### Why is not \[R, C++, C#, etc\] included in the filters?

-Currently the tagging process is veeeery simple, given that _R_ is a single letter it lead to tag _every_ post i preferred to avoid it.
+Currently the auto-tagging process is very simple and cannot tag properly all the posts, but you can use the full text search to find and filter some of them (_Try c# in the search box for example_).
 I am working on that...no promises.

 ## TODO